 Get the novel study: Little House in the Big Woods Novel Study

-Buy the book: The Family Under the Bridge by Natalie Savage Carlson
+Get the novel study: The Family Under the Bridge by Natalie Savage Carlson

 Get the novel study unit: The Best Christmas Pageant Ever Novel Study

-If you've read an Andrew Clements book, then you know that kids love his work.
-This is the story of a popular 5th grader forced to take on the role of choir director when his classmates vote for him because the real director loses his job due to funding issues.
+If you’ve read Andrew Clement’s book, then you know that kids love his work.
+This is the story of a popular 5th grader forced to take on the role of choir director when his classmates voted for him because the real director lost his job due to funding issues.

 Stuck with preparing the choir for their holiday concert, he also has to show the school board why his teacher should stay at the school.